-The NSW SES is primarily responsible for the management of flood emergencies and has a long and strongly held policy of using evacuation as the primary means of reducing risk to life.
+The NSW SES is primarily responsible for the management of flood emergencies and has a long and strongly held policy of using evacuation outside the floodplain as the primary means of reducing risk to life.
 The NSW SES is not supportive of new development which relies on sheltering in place as the primary means of reducing risk to life.